adam-p/yesterday-i-learned/random.md

 1. To do honest pushups, ["just go all the way down"](http://vitals.lifehacker.com/this-trick-keeps-your-pushups-honest-1792488499) (Thanks)
 1. According to [this post](https://www.creditkarma.com/article/how-much-of-your-credit-should-you-use), there is no evidence of "credit underutilisation" impacting the credit score.
 1. ["亞洲有四大妖術，分別是韓國的整形術、泰國的變性術、日本的美妝術，還有支那的修圖術。"](http://oldjimpacific.blogspot.ca/2017/02/blog-post_19.html)
+1. [Monomials](https://ca.ixl.com/math/grade-9/identify-monomials) just don't include addition or subtraction.
+Their variables can be in any order.
+1. "A minimum viable product doesn't mean half finished.
+It's doing small number of things to a high standard."
+1. New Zealand tried to limit fuel use by limiting which cars can be on the road on which days.
+It didn't work.
+People just bought more cars.
+1. The first day of [Chinese New Year](https://en.wikipedia.org/wiki/Chinese_New_Year) always falls between 21 January and 20 February.

 [abdulapopoola]: http://abdulapopoola.com/2015/05/11/code-is-poetry-5-steps-to-bulletproof-code/
 [about]: http://usliberals.about.com/od/Election2012Factors/a/Gun-Owners-As-Percentage-Of-Each-States-Population.htm